ultralytics/ultralytics/docs/en/guides/object-blurring.md

 cv2.destroyAllWindows()
 ```

-Explore a [detailed example](#example-code-here) in our documentation for further insights.

 ### What are the benefits of using Ultralytics YOLOv8 for object blurring?

 Ultralytics YOLOv8 offers several advantages for object blurring: